RuiCunhaM/netronome-p4-documentation/docs/tips.md

 This page presents some useful tips and tricks.
 It also compiles some `scripts` to help debugging P4 programs.

+## Maximum register size
+---
+For some reason, the maximum size of a register is the maximum value of a signed integer aka `2,147,483,647`.

+---

 ## No action usage
 ---